mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 [HINT]:
 {% endhighlight %}

+#### Fixing the COM port so that it works

-So we blacklist it for the two MTK vendor IDs the flash tool uses...
+So, as suggested online, we blacklist the COM port device for the two MTK vendor IDs the flash tool uses...

 As `root`, create : /etc/udev/rules.d/20-mm-blacklist-mtk.rules containing :